7 Mindfulness Exercises for Beginners to Transform Your Life

 Photo by: Jacob Lund

-This post may contain affiliate links.
+This post may contain affiliate links at no extra cost to you.
+Thank you for your support!
 Find out more in the affiliate disclosure.

 Oh, but friends, mindfulness is just the right tool you need to enhance peace in your life and amplify your self-care journey, too.

-Also, I would add that mindfulness is heavily rooted in being present with your thoughts without needing to change anything.
+Mindfulness is heavily rooted in being present with your thoughts without needing to change anything.

 It’s a simple way to be with your mind.